Ashlie-G/LuxeEthique/README.md

 - Sunday 15th
     - ammended stripe access through env and created routes for success.
 Attempted to change status of item when purchased, still not functioning.
     - added egaer loading to user/user details and validated and sanitized product listings.
     - created site map and first draft on questions for documnetation
+- Monday 16th
+    - cloudinary issue was resolved by changing ENV references with ruby tags.
+    - pagination pages issue resolved by implementing will_paginate gem.
+    - cancancan abilities changed for user so any user can buy a product listing.
+    - payments are now tracked by a payments model and controller, the result is displayed in the admin dashboard.

 Please see the following screen shots for clarification.
 INSERT TRELLO SCREEN SHOTS HERE